Water, Land, Tradition

 |Cost:||One Week||Two Week|

-YMCA Camp Thunderbird’s highly sought after horseback riding program provides campers opportunities to ride both English and Western.
-We focus on teaching walking, trotting, cantering and jumping.
+YMCA Camp Thunderbird’s highly sought after horseback riding program provides campers opportunities to ride both on and off the horse.
+We focus on teaching the basics of riding including walking, steering and trotting.
+For more advanced riders, we sharpen their basic skills and move onto cantering and jumping.
 We also introduce campers to basic skills in caring for horses and equipment used for riding.

 Our horseback riding class meets for two hours: twice during a one-week session and four times during a two-week session.
 This is an add-on program and replaces two of the general land activities.
-We ask campers to bring long pants for riding classes as well as closed toed shoes that have smooth soles.
+We ask campers to bring long pants for riding classes as well as closed toed shoes that have a heel.

 |Ages:||12 and older|